What’s New with the California Nursing Licensure Process

 Keeping The California Nursing License Changes In Context

 It’s important to keep the context in mind when considering the California nursing license fee hike.
-Organizations do need to raise fees from time to time, as costs rise.
+Organizations do need to raise fees from time to time as costs rise.

 “It’s pretty standard,” said Gerard Brogan, RN, lead nursing practice representative for the California Nurses Association (CNA).

-The revenue generated by these types of fees are used to support the California Board of Registered Nursing’s functions, which include “public protection through licensure and enforcement of the Nursing Practice Act and the Board’s regulations.”
+The revenue generated by these types of fees is used to support the California Board of Registered Nursing’s functions, which include “public protection through licensure and enforcement of the Nursing Practice Act and the Board’s regulations.”

-A statement of economic impact for the fee increases that was prepared earlier this year noted, “The number of applications for RN licensure and advanced practice certificates have been relatively stable for years.
+A statement of economic impact for the fee increases that was prepared earlier this year noted, “The number of applications for RN licensure and advanced practice certificates has been relatively stable for years.
 The Board does not anticipate that the number of applications or licenses will change significantly as a result of these proposed regulations.”